todogroup/todogroup.org/content/en/blog/updates-and-resources-ospologylive2023.md

 Here's what you need to do:

 * Be a representative from an open source community, project, or foundation involved in the OSPO movement (e.g., adoption, day-to-day operations, etc).
-* Submit an OSPO Associates request to use our logo brand in future OSPOlogyLive micro-conferences.
+* Submit an [OSPO Associates request](https://github.com/todogroup/ospolandscape/issues/new/choose) to use the open source project's logo brand in future OSPOlogyLive micro-conferences.
 You can find more information about the OSPO Associates program at todogroup.org/associates.
-* Wait for our OSPOlogyLive organizers to review and approve your request.
+* Wait for the currecnt OSPOlogyLive organizers to review and approve your request.
 Approval will happen if 2/3 of current OSPOlogy Live organizers approves.

-## Conclussion
+## Conclusion

 We believe that these updates and resources will be valuable to all potential hosts and organizers, and we're excited to see what kind of amazing micro-conferences will come out of OSPOlogyLive 2023.
 If you have any questions or feedback, please don't hesitate to reach out to us at ospologylive-organizers@lists.todogroup.org.